The Peggy Kokernot Kaplan 1977 National Women’s Conference Collection

 Nicolás Kanellos Hispanic Theater Collection

-Noted UH historian Nicolás Kanellos amassed some 150 posters, photographs, and playbills documenting the origins and renaissance of contemporary Latino theatre, literature, poetry, and scholarship.
+Noted UH historian Nicolás Kanellos amassed some 150 posters, photographs, and playbills documenting the origins and renaissance of contemporary Latino theater, literature, poetry, and scholarship.

 Ray Hill Papers